spacebeam/research/web/spacebeam.org/content/updates/torchcraft.md

 title: Python TorchCraft Tutorial
 date: 2020-07-09
-description: This tutorial is only meant to explore the TorchCraft Python API, not to build the best bot possible, you should probably approach your own differently!
+description: Only meant to explore the TorchCraft Python API, not to build the best bot possible, you should probably approach your own differently!

 Welcome to our tutorial for StarCraft: Brood War bots using the TorchCraft Python API; we will learn to: